wanphpChina/laravel-memcache/README.md

 **Notice: This memcache driver uses the same config as Memcached**

-This addon was build because of the Webtatic repo lacking Memcache Support :/
+This package was originally a fork of https://github.com/igormatkovic/Laravel-4-Memcache.
+It has been modified to work with Laravel 5 which meant that more than just the service provider needed changing.